Written by Eduardo Velasco Valido AP, LAc

-About 30 to 40% of Americans are diagnosed with a Helicobacter Pylori infection, which is the the most common cause of peptic ulcers, and known to be the strongest risk factor for gastric cancer.
+It is estimated that around 60 million Americans suffer acid reflux, 20% of the population.
+About 30 to 40% of Americans are diagnosed with a Helicobacter Pylori infection, which is the most common cause of peptic ulcers, Gaestrophageal Reflux Disease, and is known to be the strongest risk factor for gastric cancer.

-In this Blog post we will discuss the best way to deal with this issue from Chinese Medical point of view, in a natural way.
+In this blog post, we will discuss the best way to deal with this issue from a Chinese Medical point of view in a natural way.

-Helicobacter bacteria is very common: many people have it, but most don’t even develop symptoms.
+Helicobacter Pylory is a very common bacteria found in the stomach, many people have it, but most don’t even develop symptoms.

-However once you have the infection, H. pylori is difficult to eradicate from the stomach because it is capable of developing resistance to commonly used antibiotics.
+However, once you have the infection, H. Pylori can be difficult to eradicate from the stomach because it is capable of developing resistance to commonly used antibiotics.

 You can get H. Pylori from:

 Contact with saliva or body fluids from other infected people

 When your body is suffering from bacteria proliferation, it means that your defense system is not working properly: your body is out of balance.

 What Can Chinese Medicine Offer You?